ryanburgess/grunt-sassyclean/README.md

 Type: `String|Array`
 Default value: `['**/*.scss']`

-An array of directories that contain Sass modules.
+The modules option provides the ability to set an array of directories that contain Sass modules.

 #### remove
 Type: `Boolean`
 Default value: `false`

-The ablity to automatically delete unused file reference from project.
+The ablity to automatically delete unused file reference from the project.

 #### days
 Type: `Number`
 Default value: `false`

-If remove is set to true and days has a value files will only delete if the file hasn't been modified after the length of days.
+If remove is set to true and days has a value, files will only be deleted if the file hasn't been modified greater than the length of days.

 ## Release History
 * 0.1.6: Readme updates.